ETC’s Annual Conference

 2021 CONFERENCE UPDATE

-The Executive Advisory Council met virtually in May 2020 and again in November 2020.
-At both EAC meetings this year, Council members expressed their support for a continued expansion of ETC’s virtual learning opportunities for members.
-Numerous virtual discussions and resources are available to members on their member dashboard.
+The Executive Advisory Council has been meeting online this year.
+At all EAC meetings, Council expressed their support for a continued expansion of ETC’s online learning opportunities for members.
+Numerous webinars and resources are available to members via their member dashboard.

 Expect well-curated professional development!